Skip to main content

 That's it!
 Your Slack workspace is now uninstalled from GitGuardian Platform.

-The GitGuardian app for Slack will only have read access to your channels.
-The permissions used by our applications are listed on the corresponding Slack Marketplace pages, on the Configuration tab:
+The GitGuardian app for Slack has read-only access to your channels.
+The specific permissions used by our applications are listed on the corresponding Slack Marketplace pages:

 Country-specific laws and regulations may require you to inform your Slack users that your channels are being scanned for secrets.
 Here is a suggestion for a message you may want to use: